AlonSaban/weather-app/README.md

 nodemon: Utility that automatically restarts your Node.js server when files change.
 React: A JavaScript library for building user interfaces.
 cors: Middleware for Express to enable Cross-Origin Resource Sharing.
+dotenv: Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
+Storing configuration in the environment separate from code is based on The Twelve-Factor App methodology
+mongoose: Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment